reviewdog/reviewdog/proto/rdp/README.md

 by introducing [errorformat](https://github.com/reviewdog/errorformat) to support unstructured output and checkstyle XML format as structured output.
 It works great so far and reviewdog can support arbitrary diagnostic tools regardless of programming languages.
-However, these solution doesn't solve everything.
+However, these solutions doesn't solve everything.

 ### *errorformat*
 [errorformat](https://github.com/reviewdog/errorformat)

 Problems:
 - No support for diagnostics for code range.
-It only support start position.
+It only supports start position.
 - No support for code suggestions (also known as auto-correct or fix).
 - It's hard to write errorformat for complicated output.